 There are more than 50 safehouses for victims across North Texas, East Texas and the Greater Houston area, yet few provide transportation for victims to arrive at their door.
 Available domestic violence shelter may be several cities away, in another county, or even more than an hour’s drive away.
-Without a means to get there, victims may not be able to leave their abuser.
+Without a means to get there, victims can't get away from their abuser.

 Families to Freedom solves the transportation problem that is often a barrier to freedom from abuse.
 We are a solution for victims who need to arrive to safety after domestic violence, and for new survivors in shelter who need to reunite with family far away for long term support and security.

-is to transport victims of domestic abuse to safety.
+Learn moreis to transport victims of abuse to safety.

 is to create healthy communities by ending abuse across America.